top of page

 DON'T BURDEN YOURSELF!

-Let's not forget that in my Victorian days we were wearing several layers of corsetry under our stiflingly close-fitting outfits.
-Keeping our reticule, or handbag, contents to a minimum was paramount.
-Any extra weight to carry around would prove too much and we’d be reaching for our smelling salts before we got to the end of the road!
+First things first.
+In my Victorian days we were wearing several layers of corsetry under our stiflingly close-fitting outfits.
+Therefore, KEEPING OUR RETICULE CONTENTS TO A MINIMUM WAS PARAMOUNT!
+Too much weight and we’d be reaching for our smelling salts before we got to the end of the road!

 SMELLING SALTS FOR SURVIVAL

-Smelling salts were undoubtably our MOST IMPORTANT handbag item and most certainly did the trick.
+Smelling salts were undoubtably our MOST IMPORTANT handbag item.
 This pungent little concoction of ammonia, water and ethanol has been used since Roman times to revive people who fainted.
 And faint we did!
-Who wouldn’t wearing what we had to, all in the name of ‘fashion’.
+Who wouldn’t wearing what we did, all in the name of ‘fashion’.

 Small bottle of Smelling Salts that fits into your reticule or handbag

-Smelling salts work by triggering a sharp intake of breath, one sniff and you were back on your feet in no time.
-One didn’t wish to appear ‘weak’ so our smelling salts were utterly indispensable!
+The salts work by triggering a sharp intake of breath, one sniff and you were back on your feet in no time!

-The bottle fitted perfectly into our reticules, and I’m delighted to see this little brown bottle is still around.
+And the little brown bottle fitted perfectly into our reticules, I’m delighted to see it's still around.

 FAN OR FAINT